newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/carnival-fire-registration.md

 industryId: "independent-artist"
 webflowType: "business-license"
 licenseCertificationClassification: "undefined"
-summaryDescriptionMd: "You must register with the State Division of Fire Safety to own and/or operate a traveling carnival or circus in New Jersey.
+summaryDescriptionMd: You must register with the State Division of Fire Safety to own and/or operate a traveling carnival or circus in New Jersey.
 You must register at least 30 days before your opening day.
-"
 ---

 ---